RenderKit/oidn/doc/api.md

 importing external memory at all (e.g. CPUs, and on GPUs it primarily depends on the installed drivers), so the application should always implement a fallback too, which copies the data through the host if there is no other supported way.
+Metal buffers can be used directly with the `oidnNewSharedBufferFromMetal` function.

 Sharing textures is currently not supported natively but it is still possible avoid copying texture data by using a linear texture layout (e.g.